 Last Verdict

 Okay, we have reached the end.
 So, decision time, right?
 Which is always a difficult task.
 Besides, the best choice is always relative to the purpose you are sorting for.
-That said, our selected winner among the nominated list of five GPU cards may not be your favorite one of yours.
-Still, we are choosing GeForce RTX 2080 as the best graphics card for laptop build, according to a general verdict.
+Our selected winner among the nominated list of five GPU cards may not be your favorite.
+Still, according to a general verdict, we are choosing GeForce RTX 2080 as the best graphics card for laptop build.
 Feel free to comment on the best choice from your point of view as well.

 People also ask:

-How to check my graphics card on a laptop?
+How do I check my graphics card on a laptop?

-There is a very simple procedure that anyone can follow to check the graphics card in any laptop you have possessing the windows operating system installed in it.
-The dedicated methodology by which you can check your laptop’s graphics card’s details is mentioned below:
+There is a straightforward procedure that anyone can follow to check the graphics card in any laptop with the Windows operatiWindowsem installed in it.
+The dedicated methodology by which you can narrow your laptop's graphics card details is mentioned below:

-1. Press the Window key + R, type ‘dxdiag’ and press Enter when the Run search bar appears on the screen.
+1. Press the Window key + R, type 'dxdiag,' and press Enter when the Run search bar appears.

 2. Now, click the ‘Display’ tab and look at the ‘Name’ field in the particular ‘Device’ section.

 3. You will now see the relevant details of your GPU.
-Apart from this, you will also be able to view other statistics like the amount of video memory (VRAM) built into your GPU.
+You can also view other statistics, like the amount of video memory (VRAM) built into your GPU.

 How to replace the graphics card in a laptop?

-People are seen pondering upon the situation to change or replace the concerning graphics card in a laptop.
-However, most laptops possess the category of Discrete GPUs which are embedded within the corresponding motherboard of the respective laptop.
-Hence, we have listed a number of steps in the following by which you can hassle-free replace the graphics card in your laptop:
+People are pondering the situation of changing or replacing the graphics card in a laptop.
+However, most laptops possess the category of Discrete GPUs embedded within the corresponding motherboard of the respective notebook.
+Hence, we have listed several steps in the following by which you can hassle-free replace the graphics card in your computer:

 1. Check the compatibility of the graphics card with your laptop.